zry98/movistar-home-hacks/README.en.md

 EndSection
 ```

-Adjust the scaling parameter to your liking, I found 0.8x most suitable for this screen.
+Adjust the scaling parameter (*Scale*) to your liking, I found 0.8x the most suitable for this screen.

 ### Fix touch screen